sgmurphy/wordpress-plugins/backupwordpress/readme.txt

 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Upgrade Notice ==

+= 3.14 =

+* Security fix for vulnerability through directory traversal on the exclusion feature

+* WordPress 6.5 compatibility

 = 3.13 =